alisnichenko/research-summer2019/README.md

   </tr>
 </table>

-I later found out about the possible solution, which could be just one single `import mplcairo`, but it was the end of summer when I found this little trick.
+I later found out about the possible solution (to make it look somewhat acceptable and readable), which could be just one single `import mplcairo` and it would import specific fonts for the emojis to display properly with `matplotlib` on Windows 7, however it was the end of summer when I found this little trick.